TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/README.md

 **NOTE:** Loading sorting results is supported for Kilosort versions 3 and 4, while the automatic sorting via SpikeInterface is only available for Kilosort version 4.

-> ### **Converting Recording Data for Different Toolboxes** After your extracted/loaded data into Neuromod, you can save it in four different formats.
+> ### **Converting Recording Data for Different Toolboxes**

+After your extracted/loaded data into Neuromod, you can further save it in four different formats to load into other MATLAB or python toolboxes/codes.
 First, you can save it in a format compatible to load back into NeuroMod at a later stage with all dataset components in a .dat and separate .mat file.

 Second, continuous channel data and event data can be saved in a .mat file that can be loaded into the NeuralEnsemble Neo python toolbox.
 This means, you can load the data into any python toolbox using NEO as the data extraction/managing foundation.
-An example python script to show how to load the NEO compatible .mat file into NEO and plot the data and events can be found here: (Modules/MISC/docs/Load_Saved_Mat_For_Neo_Example.py).
-The third option allows you to save data in the .nwb format using the MatNWB matlab interface.
+An example python script to show how to load the NEO compatible .mat file into NEO and plot the data and events can be found here: [Load NEO compatible MATLAB file into NEO](Modules/MISC/docs/Load_Saved_Mat_For_Neo_Example.py) (found at 'Modules/MISC/docs/Load_Saved_Mat_For_Neo_Example.py').

+The third option allows you to save data in the .nwb format using the MatNWB Matlab interface and can be loaded into any toolbox able to read nwb files.
+An example python script to show how to load the saved files into using pynwb and plot the data and events can be found here: [Load files saved as .nwb with pynwb](Modules/MISC/docs/Load_Saved_NWB_Example.py) (found at 'Modules/MISC/docs/Load_Saved_NWB_Example.py').

 Lastly data can be saved as a .bin file with additional .json files containing probe information and meta data to load into the SpikeInterface python toolbox.
-An example python script to show how to load the files into SpikeInterface and plot the data and events can be found here: (Modules/MISC/docs/Load_Saved_Data_For_SpikeInterface.py).
+This means you can either conduct spike sorting with the newest spike sorting algorythms in SpikeInterface directly or interface all toolboxes working using the SpikeInterface data representation.
+An example python script to show how to load the saved files into SpikeInterface and plot the data and events can be found here: [Load files saved for SpikeInterface into SpikeInterface](Modules/MISC/docs/Load_Saved_Data_For_SpikeInterface.py) (found at 'Modules/MISC/docs/Load_Saved_Data_For_SpikeInterface.py').

+**NOTE:** This is different from using the SpikeInterface library within NeuroMod to sort spike data.
+This can be done without any additional code!
+The same holds true for extracting some of the recording formats supported by NEO into NeuroMod.

+ALl of these datasets can also be loaded back into MATLAB (given they where saved with NeuroMod or assume the same format and files saved by NeuroMod).

 > ## **How to install the GUI** ##